Curriculum Vitæ

 Details of Current Post

-I have been in continuous employment by the Mathematics Institute, University of Warwick, since July 1999, and since 2006 as Director of Undergraduate Studies.
+I have been in continuous employment by the Mathematics Institute, University of Warwick, since July 1999, and from 2006 to 2024 as Director of Undergraduate Studies.

 - MA133 Differential Equations: First year undergraduate module introducing first and second order differential equations, difference equations and 2×2 systems of ODEs.
 30 lectures, assessment: 15% by assignments, 85% by 2 hour exam.

-- I also act as personal tutor to 18 students and regularly take on 4th year projects.
+- I also act as personal tutor to undergraduate students and regularly take on 4th year projects.

 Teaching Experience

-- I have taught the course MA240 Modelling Natures Nonlinearity at Warwick most years since 1995 apart from when I was at Oxford.
-This is a course primarily for second year undergraduates which introduces some deep ideas about nonlinear mathematics to students without the necessary background for a rigorous approach.
-The course is 100% assessed, through 2 assessments, which includes ‘walk-through’ exam-style questions, sometimes a small amount of computer simulation and a small but significant compulsory project.
-The project in particular has proved extremely popular with students in the past and often shows a lot of originality and insight.
-I have put together a complete set of printed lecture notes for the course and in the three years I have been teaching this course I have received very positive feedback from the students.
+- I taught the module MA240 Modelling Natures Nonlinearity at Warwick for most years during the period 1995 to 2012, apart from when I was at Oxford.
+This was a course primarily for second year undergraduates which introduced some deep ideas about nonlinear mathematics to students without the necessary background for a rigorous approach.
+The course was 100% assessed, through 2 assessments, which included ‘walk-through’ exam-style questions, sometimes a small amount of computer simulation and a small but significant compulsory project.
+The project in particular proved extremely popular with students and often showed a lot of originality and insight.
+I put together a complete set of printed lecture notes for the course and in the years that I taught this module received very positive feedback from the students.

 - For two years (99/00, 00/01) I taught the first year course “3D Geometry and Motion II”, a core 15 lecture course for the first year mathematicians (220 students) essentially covering the various extensions of integration of single variables to higher dimensions.